 Overview of the Computer Studies Department

-- The Computer Studies department is comprised of three dedicated ambitious staff who all want the best for our pupils; through support and learning.
+- The Computer Studies department is comprised of dedicated ambitious staff who all want the best for our pupils.

-- To use a range of teaching techniques with technology to engage students to achieve their target grade.
+- We use a range of teaching techniques alongside technology to engage students and promote progress.

-- We seek to make pupils responsible citizens with regards to their usage of ICT/Computer Science and other related technologies by providing a broad curriculum with a combination of ICT and Computing.
+- We seek to make pupils responsible citizens with regards to their usage of ICT/Computer Science and other related technologies by providing a broad curriculum combining ICT skills and Computer Science.

 - We have very high expectations of all students and encourage them to achieve their full potential.
-We aim to further students’ computing understanding and skills across all students’ ages.
-It is a vital part of being a member of a technologically advancing society in the 21st century.
+We aim to further students’ understanding and skills across all key stage as we believe it is a vital part of being a member of a technologically advancing society in the 21st century.

-- The ICT Department is very successful and pupils enjoy their lessons within a positive and safe learning environment.
+- The Computing department is very successful and pupils enjoy their lessons within a positive and safe learning environment.
 Pupils are actively encouraged to be aware of security issues concerning computer use and to apply safe practice in their use of the Internet.

 How Parents can Support

 Parents are encouraged to work and support their children at home with their KS3 Computing curriculum.
 They should engage in discussions with their children on the projects that they are working on as well as any homework they are asked to complete.
 Parents can use all electronic resources provided for the students as well as a plethora of online websites and tools.